codepath/android_guides/Using-Kotlin-for-Android-development.md

 ## Attribution

-This guide was originally put together by [savekirk](https://github.com/savekirk) as referenced [on this thread](https://github.com/codepath/android_guides/issues/169#issuecomment-222051554).
+This guide was originally put together by [Kirk Saviour](https://github.com/savekirk) as referenced [on this thread](https://github.com/codepath/android_guides/issues/169#issuecomment-222051554).

 ## References